awslabs/data-on-eks/website/docs/gen-ai/inference/vLLM-NVIDIATritonServer-Llama2.md

 :::

 # Deploying Multiple Large Language Models with NVIDIA Triton Server and vLLM
-This blueprint presents a multi-model deployment using the [Triton Inference Server](https://github.com/triton-inference-server/server) and the [vLLM](https://github.com/vllm-project/vllm) backend/engine.
-We will demonstrate this with two models: `mistralai/Mistral-7B-Instruct-v0.2` and `meta-llama/Llama-2-7b-chat-hf`.
-These models will be hosted on a `g5.12xlarge` multi-GPU instance, equipped with 4 GPUs, with each model utilizing up to one GPU.
+In this pattern, we'll explore how to deploy multiple large language models (LLMs) using the [Triton Inference Server](https://github.com/triton-inference-server/server) and the [vLLM](https://github.com/vllm-project/vllm) backend/engine.
+We'll demonstrate this process with two specific models: `mistralai/Mistral-7B-Instruct-v0.2` and `meta-llama/Llama-2-7b-chat-hf`.
+These models will be hosted on a **g5.24xlarge** multi-GPU instance, equipped with **4 GPUs**, with each model utilizing up to one GPU.

-The NVIDIA Triton Inference Server, when combined with the vLLM backend, offers a robust framework for deploying multiple large language models (LLMs).
+NVIDIA Triton Inference Server, when combined with the vLLM backend, offers a robust framework for deploying multiple large language models (LLMs).
 User applications interact with the inference service via REST API or gRPC, which is managed by NGINX and a Network Load Balancer (NLB) to efficiently distribute incoming requests to the Triton K8s Service.
 The Triton K8s Service is the core of our deployment, where the Triton Server processes inference requests.
-For this deployment, we use g5.12xlarge instances, each equipped with 4 GPUs, to run multiple models like Llama2-7b and Mistral7b.
+For this deployment, we use g5.24xlarge instances, each equipped with 4 GPUs, to run multiple models like Llama2-7b and Mistral7b.
 The Horizontal Pod Autoscaler (HPA) monitors custom metrics and dynamically scales Triton pods based on demand, ensuring efficient handling of varying loads.
 Prometheus and Grafana are used to collect and visualize metrics, providing insights into performance and aiding in autoscaling decisions.

 ![NVIDIA Triton Server](img/triton-architecture.png)

 ## What to Expect

 When you deploy everything as described, you can expect quick response times for your inference requests.
-Below is an example output from running the `triton-client.py` script with the `llama2` model:
+Below is an example output from running the `triton-client.py` script with the `Llama-2-7b-chat-hf` and `Mistral-7B-Instruct-v0.2` models:

 <details>